Public Safety

 For non-emergency, general questions and more information email the GCU Police Department at [email protected].

-Button to play video: Campus Safety at GCU
+Button to play video: Public Safety Video

 Surviving an Active Shooter

 Prepare yourself to survive an active shooting event by watching the FBI-sponsored video "RUN.
 HIDE.
-FIGHT. ® Surviving an Active Shooting Event."
+FIGHT.® Surviving an Active Shooting Event."

 Video Copyright © 2012 City of Houston.